149203/mikezetlow/src/pages/how_to_handle_all_the_information_life_throws_at_you/how_to_handle_all_the_information_life_throws_at_you.md

 14. **Share information.** This is one more way to make information searchable for your own future use should you need it.
 Post relevant articles in your company’s Slack.
 Message someone an article you found interesting that they would also find interesting.

-Often I won’t remember where I read a great piece of information, but I will remember that I shared it with So-And-So and then I can look up that exchange and find the information.
+    Often, I won’t remember where I read a great piece of information, but I will remember that I shared it with So-And-So and then I can look up that exchange and find the information.

     Like ping-ponging emails quickly back to people, feel free to put information on someone else’s plate to get it off yours.
 People have different incoming information tolerances and you shouldn’t assume someone can’t handle it until they express as much.
 With the methods outlined here, you’ll find you’ll be able to handle more information yourself when someone pulls this move on you.

 15. **Write an article or report on the information.** Every one of these points I mention here, I’ve read somewhere else.
 By synthesizing them into *this article you’re reading*, I’ve made the information memorable and searchable for myself first, and helpful to others second.